RAAF Base Amberley PFAS Investigation

 Defence is committed to regularly updating the community throughout the investigation.
 As well as community engagement events, updates are provided through the project website, newsletters and factsheets as new information becomes available.

-On 15 June 2018, as a precautionary measure, the Queensland Department of Health recommended that people should not consume fish caught in the Defence Investigation Area until further testing takes place.
-This advice applies to fish caught in the Bremer River and Warrill Creek near RAAF Base Amberley.
+On 15 June 2018, as a precautionary measure, the Queensland Department of Health recommended that people should not consume fish caught in the Bremer River and Warrill Creek near RAAF Base Amberley, until further testing takes place.
+This advice was released following sampling undertaken by Defence.